Color wheel: Gallery

 Color circle based on the HSV color space, showing all colors with a value (brightness) of 255 (100%).
 White is at the center, and fully saturated colors are at the outer edge.
 It is the circular face of the HSV "color cone".

+This CMY colour circle illustrates how, in subtractive colour, pairs of hues progressively mix to produce derived hues.

+This RGB colour circle illustrates how, in additive colour, pairs of hues progressively mix to produce derived hues.